imdeepmind/imdeepmind.github.io/docs/databases/database-engineering/locks.md

 Phases:

-1. Growing – acquire locks
+1. **Growing phase** – acquire locks, no releases allowed
-2. Shrinking – release locks
+2. **Shrinking phase** – release locks, no acquisitions allowed

-Guarantees serializability.
+Guarantees serializability when strictly enforced.

-Strict 2PL releases locks only at commit.
+**Strict 2PL** releases locks only at transaction commit or rollback, ensuring no uncommitted changes are visible.

 ### Three-Phase Locking (3PL)